AdobeDocs/campaign-classic.es-ES/help/delivery/using/attaching-files.md

 ### Adjuntar un archivo calculado {#attach-a-calculated-file}

 Puede calcular el nombre del archivo adjunto durante la preparación de la entrega.
-Para ello, seleccione la opción **[!UICONTROL The file name is calculated during delivery analysis (it cannot depend on the recipient)]**.
+To do this, select the option **[!UICONTROL The file name is calculated during delivery analysis (it cannot depend on the recipient)]**.

 >[!NOTE]
 >